-RESOLUTION 657 (REV.WRC-19)
+RESOLUTION 657 (REV.WRC-23)

-Protection of radio spectrum-reliant space weather sensors used for global prediction and warnings
+Studies on possible regulatory provisions for recognition in the Radio Regulations of space weather sensors and new allocations to the corresponding radiocommunication service

 ...

-resolves to invite the ITU Radiocommunication Sector
+resolves to invite the ITU-R to conduct and complete in time for the 2027 world radiocommunication conference

+1 the sharing and compatibility studies with existing services allocated in the frequency bands 27.5-30.2 MHz, 38.075-38.325 MHz, and other additional frequency bands, to be decided by WRC-23 Note to determine the possibility of new allocations to the MetAids service for use by space weather sensors without imposing additional regulatory or technical constraints on those services;

+Note: Regarding the possibility to include other frequency bands, further consideration and coordination will be made by APT Members at WRC-23.

 ...

 Reasons: The Administration of China supports the draft revised Resolution 657 (Rev.WRC-23) as provided in Proposal number “MOD ACP/62A27A14/2” of the APT input Document 62(Add.27)(Add.14).
 However, China also proposes to include the frequency band 27.5-30.2 MHz in “resolves to invite the ITU-R to conduct and complete in time for the 2027 world radiocommunication conference 1”.